governifyauditor/goldenflow-showcase-project/README.md

 - Correlation between open pull request and finished stories for the whole class: 2/4 = 50%
 - Correlation between merged pull requests and delivered stories for the whole class: 1/4 = 25%

-The last metric (Heroku releases) might have a different value if you didn't wait until a PR was deployed before merging a new one.
+The `Heroku releases` metric might have a different value if you didn't wait until a PR was deployed before merging a new one.